Before You Begin

 Step 2 : Use more brackets if necessary

-Depending on the length of the headrail more brackets may be required.
+Depending on the length of the headrail more brackets may be required when installing a cordless blind.
 Follow the manufacturer's suggested spacing requirements for brackets.

 Step 3 : Install the headrail